 Our couple and family therapists have taken many years to develop their ‘special skills’.
 This includes rigorous coursework, training, arduous credentialing, licensing processes and ongoing supervision.
 Additionally they continue to receive education and training to learn about the field’s newest developments.
 We pride ourselves in being committed to assisting families and couples to ‘survive’ despite current negative separation and divorce outcomes portrayed in the media.

 Our therapists are committed to helping couples enact positive changes in their lives.
 They offer a combination of behavioural and emotion based therapies to help their clients to produce positive and effective change.
-Whilst they often take a flexible and eclectic therapeutic approach using a range of different techniques to assist couples to enhance and achieve long term relationship success, evidence based treatment outcomes are also utilised.
+Whilst they often take a flexible and eclectic therapeutic approach using a range of different techniques to assist couples to enhance and achieve long term relationship success, evidence based treatment outcomes are often utilised.
 These include the following:

 Whilst it is expected that couples will have developed a base relationship skill which they have acquired over their lifespan from their own individual models, sometimes relationship education can assist them to understand their own personal conflict trigger sand help them to achieve their relationship needs and goals.
 Additionally, our therapists discuss common relationship challenges with couples.
 Our therapists also assist them to enhance their views of the relationship and adapt effectively to common developmental stages and life changes.
 Throughout the therapeutic process, partners will begin to see the relationship in a more objective manner and feel more confident in their ability to succeed together and create a long term relationship.